10 Powerful Productivity Tips for Remote Workers

 • What tasks didn’t get accomplished today that I wanted to get done?
 Where can I improve tomorrow?

-We all work differently but this end of day reflection will help you uncover how you work best.
+We all work differently, but this end-of-day reflection will help you uncover how you work best.

-Fully disconnect once you’re done for the day
+11. Fully disconnect once you’re done for the day

 Don’t check work emails.
 Don’t think about work.